efavre/oauth2-poc/README.md

 vagrant up

 ## Usage
-- Access to either client http://localhost:3001/protected_resources or http://localhost:3002/protected_resources
+- Access to either client http://localhost:3001/protected_resources
-- If not already authenticated, you are redirected to http://localhost:3001/sessions/new or http://localhost:3002/sessions/new
+- If not already authenticated, you are redirected to http://localhost:3001/sessions/new
-- If authentication success ("user1", "password" or "user2", "password"), redirected to http://localhost:3001/protected_resources or http://localhost:3002/protected_resources
+- If authentication success ("user1", "password" or "user2", "password"), redirected to http://localhost:3001/protected_resources
 - http://localhost:3001/protected_resources displays resource server resources ("Resource1" and "Resource2")